Hundreds of elephants, wildebeests and zebras dead in Kenya amid prolonged drought - NewsBreak

 One Indian family lost 12 members in the Morbi bridge collapse

-CNN — A marigold garland hangs across a photo frame with the faces of 12 members of the Bodha family who died when a bridge collapsed beneath them during a family outing in Gujarat, eastern India.
-"There have been a lot of deaths," said grandfather Sundarji Bodha, from his...
+A marigold garland hangs across a photo frame with the faces of 12 members of the Bodha family who died when a bridge collapsed beneath them during a family outing in Gujarat, eastern India.
+“There have been a lot of deaths,” said grandfather Sundarji Bodha, from his home in the...

 Indian police investigating film that portrays Kerala as Islamic terrorism hub